NorSC/supervisor-search/_supervisors/andrew-turnbull.md

 available: true
 email: Andrew.turnbull@northumbria.ac.uk
 website: https://www.northumbria.ac.uk/about-us/our-staff/t/andrew-turnbull/
-office_hours: |-
-  Normally Monday-Wednesday
-  email me to arrange an appointment
+office_hours: I will be available in my office on Monday 27th September 10:00-11:00 and on Tuesday 28th September 13:30-14:30.
+You can also contact me via email to arrange an appointment outside these times and I expect to be on campus w/c 27th September Monday-Thursday
 research_group: Northumbria Social Computing
 research_themes:
   - Information Science